Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent) - Simple, yet flexible content and blog engine for ASP.NET Core that can work with or without a database.
 * [Squidex](https://github.com/Squidex/squidex) - Headless CMS, based on MongoDB, CQRS and Event Sourcing.
 * [Weapsy](https://github.com/Weapsy/Weapsy) - Open source ASP.NET Core CMS based on DDD and CQRS.
 It supports MSSQL, MySQL, SQLite and PostgreSQL out of the box.
+* [NetCoreCMS](https://github.com/OnnoRokomSoftware/NetCoreCMS) - An Open source ASP.NET Core 2.0 CMS.
+It currently supports MySQL and planned to implement MSSQL, SQLite and PostgreSQL.
+Also it is a modular Content Management System supports theme, skin, custom layout, widgets, multiple language ( En, BN ).

 ### Code Analysis and Metrics
 * [App.Metrics](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
 See the [docs](https://alhardy.github.io/app-metrics-docs/) for me details.